-A musician of eclectic styles, Damjan’s background spans Jazz and Latin Jazz with a touch of his own central European heritage and Classical training.
-From an early age on, he was drawn to Latin music, partially due to his father — a classical guitarist with a love for Spanish guitar music — but he never lost touch with the great Classical tradition of flute playing, either.
-A native of Zagreb, Croatia, Damjan holds a Master of Music degree from the California State University Los Angeles in Afro-Latin Music, where he studied Charanga, Jazz, Brazilian and Classical flute with the world-renowned flutist Danilo Lozano in addition to studying Jazz flute with the award-winning flutist and composer James Newton.
-He has performed and/or recorded with such renowned artists as Barbara Morrison, Claudia Acuña, Poncho Sanchez, Coky Garcia, Joey De Leon, Serge Kasimoff, Rigoberto Lopez, Robert Thies, Matija Dedic, Paul De Castro, and Eldad Tarmu, among others.
+A musician of eclectic styles, Damjan’s background spans jazz, latin jazz, and classical training flavored by his own Eastern European heritage.
+From an early age on, he was drawn to Latin music, partially due to his father — a classical guitarist with a love for Spanish guitar music — but he never lost touch with the great classical tradition of flute playing, either.
+A native of Zagreb, Croatia, Damjan holds a Master of Music degree in Afro-Latin Music from California State University Los Angeles.
+His teachers and mentors were the world-renowned flutist Danilo Lozano, with whom he studied charanga, jazz, latin-jazz and classical flute, as well as the award-winning flutist and composer James Newton, with whom he studied jazz.
+Damjan has performed in jazz concerts and festivals in both the United States and Europe, both as a leader and collaborator, and continues to be active on both continents.

 In 2014, Damjan was instrumental in starting the Croatia Flute Academy, a week-long summer flute festival in Karlovac, Croatia.
 There he served as Artistic Director and Professor of Jazz and Latin-Jazz Flute from 2014-2016, teaching alongside some of the biggest names in the classical and jazz flute community, such as Pierre-Yves Artaud, Trevor Wye, Orlando “Maraca” Valle, and James Newton.